dikortis/LetsTalkETC/Episodes/Episode_10.md

-the air enough for grabs that it's just the fun percentage of the funding that comes that right now is all going to mining that's that's the only thing we're discussing so that's I think good
+the air enough for grabs that it's just the fun percentage of the funding that comes that right now is all going to mining that's the only thing we're discussing so that's I think good
 Nelly boat and